NWChemEx/.github/.github/ISSUE_TEMPLATES/bug_report.md

 A clear and concise description of what you expected to happen.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here including any relevant software versions (such as compilers and libraries) and the architecture where the bug appeared.